catseye/toolshelf/README.markdown

   `export PATH={{path}}`.  (`zero.sh` `sources` this to make the new path available to your shell immediately.)
 - It checks for other arguments as needed.
-Since it's trivial to remove a package that has been docked, there might not be a `remove` subcommand.
+Since it's trivial to remove a package that has been docked, there might not be a `undock` subcommand.